Model Theory of Generic Vector Space Endomorphisms

 \subsection{Transformability}

-The goal of this section is to prove that any conjunction of a parametrized $C$-sequence-system, as in Definition \ref{def_param_c_sequence_system}, and some conjunction of $\LKThe$-equations can be, more or less, ``reduced" to another parametrized $C$-sequence-system.
-We also show that more equations generally result in fewer ``degrees of freedom" for the solutions.
+The goal of this section is to prove that any conjunction of a parametrized $C$-sequence-system, as in Definition \ref{def_param_c_sequence_system}, and some $\LKThe$-equations can, more or less, be ``reduced'' to another parametrized $C$-sequence-system.
+We also show that more equations generally result in fewer ``degrees of freedom'' for the solutions.

-The results of this section are essential for the proof of the direction from right to left of Theorem \ref{theorem_big_characterization} (Section \ref{sec_right_to_left}).
+The results of this section are essential for the proof of the direction from right-to-left of Theorem \ref{theorem_big_characterization} (Section \ref{sec_right_to_left}).
 However, we state all results in broader generality to establish some fundamentals for future papers.

-\begin{definition} We define $\LRC$ as the language of (left) $R_C$-modules (with $R_C$ as defined in Section \ref{sec_rc_module}), i.e., $\LRC = (0, +, (r)_{r \in R_C})$ where each $r \in R_C$ is treated as an unary function symbol. \end{definition}
+\begin{definition} We define $\LRC$ as the language of (left) $R_C$-modules (with $R_C$ as defined in Section \ref{sec_rc_module}), i.e., $\LRC = (0, +, (r)_{r \in R_C})$, where each $r \in R_C$ is treated as a unary function symbol. \end{definition}